Amfleet: Club cars

 Budd built 40 Amfleet I "Amclub" club cars, similar to traditional parlor cars.
 These cars had a snack bar in the center, 18 club seats in a 2×1 configuration, and 23 coach seats.
 These cars provided first class service on select trains.
 Amtrak later referred to these as "split" Amclubs; club cars rebuilt with all-club style seating were called "full" Amclubs.

 None of the Amclubs remain in their original configuration.
 Three of the original club cars were delivered with all club-style seating for a total of 33 seats; five of the original style were rebuilt to match.
 As the original Metroliners were withdrawn many of the Amclubs were refurbished for use in Metroliner service.
 Three were rebuilt for use on the Montrealer; booths and lounge seating replaced the coach seating and club seats.
 These were later rebuilt as all-table dinettes.
 Most clubs were rebuilt as club-dinette cars, with one half given over to booths and the other having 2×1 business class seating.
 Others were rebuilt as full-length business class cars, with 62 seats.
 Still others were converted to 72-seat coaches.

 Lounges

 Budd built 25 Amfleet II "Amlounge" lounge cars.
 They differed from other food-service cars in that the snack-bar was off-center.
 On the shorter side were 27 seats in varying configurations; the longer side had ten four-seat booths.
-Amtrak rebuilt 14 of them as smoking lounges between 1998–2000: in the short end an enclosed lounge replaced the seating area.
-All 25 cars were rebuilt as diner-lite cars between 2006–2010.
+Amtrak rebuilt 14 of them as smoking lounges between 1998 and 2000: in the short end an enclosed lounge replaced the seating area.
+All 25 cars were rebuilt as diner-lite cars between 2006 and 2010.
 In this configuration the short end has 19 seats, arranged in booths; the long end has seven booths and a conductor's office.
 The Amfleet II lounge weighed 113,000 lb.